ksmith0813/portfolio/README.md

 - List view with an editable todo list.
 Uses API data

-- Movie search page that hits the open movie database EP and allows the user to drill into the movie's details
+- Media search page that hits the open movie database EP and allows the user to drill into the media's details

 - Search for a location's weather conditions, uses the open source Weather API